KeybeAI/vtex-abandoned-cart/README.md

 You need to change YOUR_APP_KEY and YOUR_APP_TOKEN for the ones you generated on your store.

 The webhook will guarantee the integration flow behavior.

+## Especial Config
+You need to add the phone country code in the variable ```countryCode:``` on the script for your country dial code without the '+' character, only numbers